Dayvid Figler

-and a prolific radio commentator and writer on a variety of topics related to Las Vegas.
+He has become a regarded legal commentator, prolific radio commentator, and writer on a variety of topics related to Las Vegas.

 Background

 Figler graduated from the University of the Pacific – McGeorge School of Law in 1991.
 At McGeorge he served as student body president.
 He started his career in his hometown of Las Vegas, where his family relocated in 1971.
 Raised in Las Vegas, his unique perspective as a so-called “Vegas kid” has produced numerous humor oriented anecdotes which have provided the fodder for hundreds of radio essays which have appeared on Las Vegas National Public Radio affiliate, KNPR, as well as NPR’s All Things Considered Program.
 In 2019, he was awarded the prestigious Medal of Justice honor from the Nevada State Bar.
 Since 2022, he has co-hosted the daily news podcast, City Cast Las Vegas.

 Dayvid Figler also served as a congressional intern in Washington, D.C. for (eventual Senate Majority Leader) Harry M. Reid in 1987 and later completed an internship with the United States Attorney's office in Las Vegas.
 Eventually, Figler took an associate position with the Clark County Special Public Defender's office where he exclusively represented indigents charged with murder, including those facing the death penalty.

 He has been cited and quoted as a noted legal expert in many places including the New York Times, National Public Radio, Newsweek, USA Today and the Los Angeles Times.